North Korea missile tests: Biggest launch since 2017

 But the East Asian state regularly defies the ban, and leader Kim Jong-un has vowed to bolster his country's defences.

-South Korea's National Security Council said Sunday's test was an intermediate range ballistic missile (IRBM), which would be the biggest missile tested since November 2017.
+South Korea's National Security Council said Sunday's test was an intermediate-range ballistic missile (IRBM), which would be the biggest missile tested since November 2017.

 Japanese and South Korean officials estimated that the missile reached an altitude of 2,000km (1240 miles) and flew for 30 minutes to a distance of 800km (500 miles).
 It landed in the Sea of Japan.